SadraTghvi/MovieX/README.md

-# MovieX
+# ShareWith
-MovieX is a cinematic
+ShareWith is a photo gallery album